-3.7.4.
-Suspension
+4.7.3Suspension

-In series systems with the levitation magnets, another layer of suspension is used to filter the vibrations, guarantee comfort for passengers in the cabin and provide safety and stability during the operation.
+In series systems with the levitation magnets, another layer of suspension works in parallel to filter the vibrations, guarantee comfort for passengers in the cabin and provide safety and stability during the operation.
 This secondary suspension system works similarly to the ones used in HST and commercial Maglev, as this technology achieves excellent performance and comfort levels.
 Among the benefits, adjustability plays a major role, making this kind of suspension adaptable to different ride conditions and loads in the cabin.